dennisliang01/CSE151A_Group_Proejct/README.md

 ![alt text](image-3.png)
 *Figure 6: First three layers of the decision tree*

+After the feedback on milestone 4 we decided to broaden our hyperparamtersearch to address the overfitting issue.
+With the following parameter grid

+our optimal model had max_depth 12, min_samples_leaf 3 and min_samples_split 40 leading to a train MSE: 45513.53 and a test MSE: 67084.55.
+While this is still not a good fit at least the complexity of the model reduced to 545 nodes.

 The current results are not satisfying compared to our initial polynomial regression model with a train error of 711.37 and a test error of 711.43.
 To improve our results, we might have to intensify our hyperparameter tuning by considering the remaining parameters such as min_weight_fraction_leaf, max_features, max_leaf_nodes and ccp_alpha=0.0 which we have not specified yet.